 Do you have technical SEO issues, or are you wondering why you're not visible on Google lately?
 Contact Garrett Digital to set up a free consultation.

 Migrating to a New Web Content Management System?
 Redesigning Your Website?

 Ensure Success with Expert SEO Advice from Garrett Digital

-Let's say you're migrating to a new web content management system, or you're changing up the information architecture on your website.
+Let's say you're migrating to a new web content management system or changing up your website's information architecture.
 Garrett has been through dozens of website migrations, large and small.
-He can help your business or non-profit migrate to a new web content management system or work through a new information architecture without the risk of losing rankings in Google.
+He can help your business or non-profit migrate to a new web content management system or work through a new information architecture without the risk of losing rankings on Google.
 A website migration or re-structure is the ideal time to work with an SEO expert.
-Here are some of the things you want to be sure you get right during the website migration process.
+Here are some things you want to be sure you get right during the website migration process.